 Check out our FAQ video on YouTube Watch now >

 Whether you’d like to show the location of crimes committed in a specific neighborhood or map your readers’ favorite bicycling routes, My Maps is a powerful way to show data in engaging ways.

 You can get started at Google.com/mymaps.
-Or go to Google Drive and click New > More > My Maps.
+Or go to Google Drive and click the “New” button and find the My Maps apps in the menu under “More.”
 This takes you to the My Maps editor, where you can start drawing and styling information on top of your map, or import a spreadsheet to quickly map bigger datasets.

-Let’s say you’re writing a story about the World’s 20 best cycling cities and you want to visualise your data in a map.
+Let’s say you’re writing a story about the World’s 20 best cycling cities and you want to visualize your data in a map.

-Go to the My Maps editor window, click Import and then select your spreadsheet.
+Go to the My Maps editor window and hit “import” and then select your spreadsheet.

 It will ask you to select the column with the location info to position your placemarks.
 Then choose a column that will title your placemarks.

 You can replace the blue pins with a different icon by going back to the My Maps editor.
 Under “all items,” click on the paint bucket icon.
 Now you can choose from an existing library or add your own.

 To make sure the appearance of your map fits your story, you can choose from nine different base map styles, including satellite and terrain maps.
 Just go to the editor window and pick the one you think works best for your subject matter.